Danny Noonan (American football)

-Daniel Nicholas Noonan (born July 14, 1965) is a former American football defensive end in the National Football League (NFL) for the Dallas Cowboys and Green Bay Packers.
-He played college football at the University of Nebraska.
+Daniel Nicholas Noonan (born July 14, 1965) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys and Green Bay Packers.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

-Noonan was born six miles from the University of Nebraska campus.
+Noonan was born six miles from the University of Nebraska–Lincoln campus.
 He attended Lincoln Northeast High School, where he played both defensive and offensive tackle.
 As a senior in 1982, he helped the team win a state title, while receiving All-American and All-state honors.
-He was selected to play in the state’s 1983 All-Star Shrine Bowl football game played at Nebraska Memorial Stadium.
+He was selected to play in the state’s 1983 All-Star Shrine Bowl football game played at Memorial Stadium.

 College career

-He accepted a football scholarship from the University of Nebraska, to play under head coach Tom Osborne.
+He accepted a football scholarship from the University of Nebraska–Lincoln, to play under head coach Tom Osborne.
 He was a defensive tackle during his first two seasons.

 As a junior, defensive coordinator Charlie McBride moved him to middle guard and he became a starter.
 He tallied 3 sacks against the University of Illinois.
 He made 9 tackles both against the University of Oklahoma and the University of Michigan.

 Noonan had a dominant season as a senior, registering 53 tackles and 12 sacks (led the team), on a team that ranked second in the nation in total defense, allowing 235.5 yards per game and only 2.4 yards per run.
 He received numerous awards and honors, including the Big 8 Athlete-of-the-Year, First-team All-American (AP, UPI, FWAA, Kodak, Walter Camp, Football News), All Star Japan Bowl and Big 8 Player-of-the-Week (Florida State).

 In 1991, he was inducted into the Nebraska Football Hall of Fame.
 In 2005, he was selected by the Omaha World-Herald as one of Nebraska's Top 100 greatest athletes.